6 Steps to Automating Onboarding for Employees

 • Stretching Your HR Beyond Their Limit

-Outdated onboarding approaches will highly make your company’s HR work difficult to satisfy.
-With all the admin tasks and the responsibility to introduce new employees around the company, it would be hard for your HR to efficiently perform without draining their energy.
+Outdated onboarding approaches will make your company’s HR work difficult to satisfy.
+With all the admin tasks and the responsibility to introduce new employees around the company, it would be hard for your HR to perform efficiently without draining their energy.

 • Wasting Your New Employee’s 1st Day

-Manual onboarding often causes inefficiencies and errors, such as unavailability of important forms, badges, computers, and other essential work materials.
-An employee’s first day is meant to be enjoyed as the company welcomes them and they get to know their colleagues, it shouldn’t be about manually accomplishing paperwork or stressing themselves with missing files.
+Manual onboarding often causes inefficiencies and errors, such as the unavailability of important forms, badges, computers, and other essential work materials.
+An employee’s first Day is meant to be enjoyed as the company welcomes them and they get to know their colleagues; it shouldn’t be about manually accomplishing paperwork or stressing themselves with missing files.

 • Unprepared HR and Internal Teams

-With manual employee onboarding, your company’s new hires in different departments, HR, and Internal teams might go around scrambling all over the place, searching for data from previous employees and teams that they need to start their job.
-Unorganized data and compilations of paperwork can hinder new employees’ ability to comprehend their duties.
+With manual employee onboarding, your company’s new hires in different departments, HR, and Internal teams might scramble everywhere, searching for data from previous employees and teams they need to start their job.
+Unorganized data and the compilation of paperwork can hinder new employees’ ability to comprehend their duties.
 Using an automated onboarding approach can ensure the HR process and internal teams’ preparedness with the help of different onboarding applications and software.

 • Large Numbers of New Employees Quitting

-In 2018, a survey conducted by a firm showed that 36% out of 1,000 jobseekers revealed that they quit their jobs because of a poorly structured onboarding process.
+In 2018, a survey conducted by a firm showed that 36% out of 1,000 job seekers quit their jobs because of a poorly structured onboarding process.

 Automating Onboarding for Employees